antofon/100-days-of-code/r3-log.md

 ### R3D7: June 8, 2018 Friday
 Keeping my HTML/CSS skills sharp by coding mockup templates!
 Also completed a couple more #udacity FEND lessons today on a bunch of ES6 concepts

+### R3D8: June 10, 2018 Sunday
+Back at it again with the Memory Game FEND #udacity project.
+Figured out how to display the congratulations popup...kinda.